 If you’re a boomer traveler looking for hiking, fishing, kayaking or just about any other outdoor activity, you’ve come to the right place.
 But all outdoor adventurers, history lovers and cultural aficionados will find their fill of summer fun in the Treasure State, too.

-With a population of a little over a million people, Montana has plenty of open spaces to explore.
-If you’re looking for a summer road trip to hidden gems and off-the-beaten-path destinations, my tips will take you there.
+With a population of a little over a million people, The Treasure State has plenty of open spaces to explore.
+If you’re looking for a summer vacation in Montana that includes hidden gems at Montana’s off-the-beaten-path destinations, my tips will take you there.
 Let’s get started with five of my favorites.

 1. Visit Stevensville for a look at Montana’s origins

 You could say that Stevensville is where Montana began, considering it was the first white settlement in the state.
 Located in the Bitterroot Valley, about an hour south of Missoula, you’ll find history, excellent hiking and biking trails, and a vibrant small-town community that celebrates its western heritage.
 Spoiler alert: Alan and I live here.

 Attend Western Heritage Days on the last weekend in June for a small town celebration complete with a parade down Main Street, chuck wagon cook-off and Saturday night street dance in front of the Stevensville Hotel.

 But don’t spend your entire time in Stevensville celebrating.
 Visit Historic St. Mary’s Mission before heading off on a bike ride along the Bitterroot Trail that stretches from Missoula to Hamilton on 50 miles of paved path next to US Highway 93.

 Or hike any number of close-by trails.
 My favorite is Kootenai Creek Trail.
 You’ll probably see folks fishing on this creek, too.